SunOner/sunone_aimbot_docs/config/config_cpp.md

 ### Overlay
 - overlay_opacity `int`: The transparency value of the overlay.
 Values from `1` to `255` are accepted.
+- overlay_snow_theme `bool`: Switching on and off the winter theme.

 ### Custom Classes
 Below are the class redistribution settings.
 These settings are useful for those who are not working with the original model.
 For example, if you load your own model and it has only 2 classes: `player` and `head`.
 To enable the program to process these values and distinguish between the head and the player, do the following: